Ossitech/faf_on_steam_deck/README.md

 This will ask for the password you did just set up.

 There is an issue with pacman that needs to be fixed in order to use it proberly.
+Some changes to the pacman configuration have to be made.
-To edit the file enter this command:
+To edit the pacman configuration file enter this command:

 `sudo nano /etc/pacman.conf`